How to Vote in South Dakota + Answers to Some Frequently Asked Questions

-- To vote you have to be registered.
-South Dakota's Voter Registration Deadline is October 22.
-More info about registering to vote is here.
+- To vote you must be registered.
+The South Dakota Voter Registration Deadline was October 24, 2022.
+Double-check your registration info HERE.

 - On election day where you vote depends on where you live, go here to find out.

 - Bring your ID.
 When you get to the polling place the workers will check your name in the registration list and give you a ballot.
 Take that ballot to one of the designated places in the room and fill out your ballot.

 - In South Dakota, we use the 'fill in a circle with a pen' style ballots.
 Read the instruction and vote.
 When you're done you put it in the box and you're done.